 Many plants can easily be mistaken for Giant Hogweed and Wild Parsnip, including Angelica, Cow Parsnip, and Queen Anne's Lace.
-Open the fact sheet and information links below for more details on how to identify Giant Hogweed and Wild Parsnip:
+Learn how to identify Giant Hogweed and Wild Parsnip:

 Giant Hogweed is a large, invasive plant that can grow up to six metres tall.
 It has a thick stem with reddish spots and large, cabbage-like leaves.
 Its white flower clusters and seed heads are distinguished by their rounded umbel shape and size of up to a metre across.